andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 summary: I check my SkiTracks and I finish my last day of the trip with a hard-earned 23k vertical bringing my total for the season just over 600,000 vertical feet.
 That's probably more than I've skied in my entire life.
 The 580 miles I put under my Volkls could get me all the way back from Taos to Tulsa.
 If only it were that easy.

 <h4 class="article-subheader">Well Now What</h4>
-I check my SkiTracks and I finish the last day of the trip with a hard-earned 23k vertical bringing my total for the season just over 600,000 vertical feet.
+I check my SkiTracks and I finish the last day of the trip with 23,000 hard-earned steep-as-hell Taos vertical feet, bringing my total for the season just a hair over 600,000.
 That's probably more than I've skied in my entire life.
 The 580 miles I put under my Volkls could get me all the way back from Taos to Tulsa.
 If only it were that easy.

-I pull out of Taos and things immediately go awry.
-As I trot the ol' gal up to the swangin' doors of Orlando's with a rumbling belly I'm awful sore to find they are closed on Mondays.
+As I pull out of Taos Ski Valley things quickly go awry.
+I trot the ol' gal up to the swangin' doors of Orlando's with a rumbling belly I'm awful sore to find they are closed on Mondays.
 "What rotten luck," exclaims the feller who just spent the past 2.5 months skiing.